Employment law- Probation

 Can the probationary period be extended?

 Yes, your contract of employment will usually set out whether or not the probationary period can be extended.
 If your employer has decided to extend your probation without prior agreement, however, they will be in breach of contract.
-This means that you could enforce a longer notice period if this was supposed to kick in after the initial probationary period has passed.
+This means that you would be entitled to a longer notice period if this was supposed to kick in after the initial probationary period has passed.
+Some employers, however, will still try to hold you to the shorter notice period even though the probationary period has passed.

 In many cases, your employer may seek your consent to increase your probationary period if there is no contractual right reserved in your contract of employment.
 In practical terms, you are more likely to agree to this when the alternative would otherwise be a dismissal.